-GHN: Before we end it, let me take your view on Government or if you like the Ministry of Health or the Ghana Health Service’s work in rural communities, as a ministry and as a service you think they are doing well with provision of resources or you think that there is got to be extra work done by the staff like you are doing.
+GHN: Before we end it, let me take your view on Government or if you like the Ministry of Health or the Ghana Health Service’s work in rural communities, as a ministry and as a service you think they are doing well with the provision of resources or you think that there is got to be extra work done by the staff like you are doing.

 MA: I don’t think we have to blame Government, we the staff have to do something about it.
 Someone might say maybe I have the money that’s why but that’s not it.
-Someone might come to the center but may not have the money to pay for the scan, the scan is also needed to see if the position of the baby, if the person has no money, I do provide it for them to travel to go and have the scan done.
+Someone might come to the centre but may not have the money to pay for the scan, the scan is also needed to see if the position of the baby, if the person has no money, I do provide it for them to travel to go and have the scan done.

-When a case is beyond the center and they need to be referred, I can’t let them go alone, I accompany then to the higher facility.
+When a case is beyond the centre and they need to be referred, I can’t let them go alone, I accompany then to the higher facility.
 It is not about having all the money, your little effort of being with them to show you care is even much more valuable.